Bellerophon Therapeutics Inc. (BLPH) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price predicted by analysts for BLPH is $24.50, which is $20.99 above the current price.
-The public float for BLPH is 9.21M and currently, short sellers hold a 1.67% ratio of that float.
-The average trading volume of BLPH on March 07, 2023 was 1.11M shares.
+The average price predicted for Bellerophon Therapeutics Inc. (BLPH) by analysts is $24.50, which is $18.17 above the current market price.
+The public float for BLPH is 9.21M, and at present, short sellers hold a 1.67% of that float.
+On March 10, 2023, the average trading volume of BLPH was 2.14M shares.

 BLPH’s Market Performance